dolma012/CommunityDetection/README.md

 --filter_threshold 7 --input_file data.csv --community_output_file out1

 4.2.3 Output Result
-In this task, you need to save your result of communities in a text file (.txt).
-Each line represents one community and the format is:

 ‘user_id1’, ‘user_id2’, ‘user_id3’, ‘user_id4’, ...

-Your result should be firstly sorted by the size of communities in the ascending order and then the first user_id in the community in lexicographical order (the user_id is type of string).
+Result is sorted by the size of communities in the ascending order and then the first user_id in the community in lexicographical order (the user_id is type of string).
 The user_ids in each community should also be in the lexicographical order.
 If there is only one node in the community, we still regard it as a valid community.